+nlightg77

+Generates options suitable for g77 .
+See "nlightg77" on page 5-74.

+nlightcf77

+Generates options suitable for cf77 .
+See "nlightcf77" on page 5-74.

+nlightada

+Generates options suiltable for a.link .
+See "nlightada" on page 5-74.

+This generates the following options:

+• -1d illuminator_path/illuminator.o (for each illuminator)

+•emit-relocs

+• -so=ntrace[thr]

+Command for A ctivating and Deactivating Illuminators

-Once the illuminators are linked into a program, they can be activated by using the illuminate program.
-This program scans the user program for calls to the subroutines to be traced, and redirects them to the "wrapper" functions in the illuminator that record the entry event, call the real function, record the return event, and return.
+Once the illuminators are linked into a program, they can be activated by using the nlight illuminate command.
+This command scans the user program for calls to the functions to be traced, and redirects them to the "wrapper" functions in the illuminator that record the entry event, call the real function, record the return event, and return.

+Usage:

+\$ nlightilluminate program [[!]main[,options]] \

 program

-The program you linked with illuminators. illuminate may be ran on the program multiple times to turn on and off various illuminators and to change their detail levels.
+Specifies the program you linked with illuminators. nlight --illuminate may be run on the program multiple times to turn on and off various illuminators and to change their detail levels.

-Deactivate the illuminator the "!" is prefixed to.
+Deactivates the illuminator the "!" is prefixed to.
 When deactivated, an illuminator has no run-time overhead.